MicrosoftDocs/mixed-reality/mixed-reality-docs/creating-a-holographic-directx-project.md

 ## Notes

-The Windows Mixed Reality app template now supports compilation with the Spectre mitigation flag enabled.
-Make sure to install the Spectre-mitigated version of the Microsoft Visual C++ (MSVC) runtime libraries prior to compiling a configuration with Spectre enabled.
+The Windows Mixed Reality app template now supports compilation with the Spectre mitigation flag enabled (/Qspectre).
+Make sure to install the Spectre-mitigated version of the Microsoft Visual C++ (MSVC) runtime libraries prior to compiling a configuration with Spectre mitigation enabled.
 To install the Spectre-mitigated C++ libraries, launch the Visual Studio Installer and select **Modify**.
 Navigate to **Individual components** and search for "spectre".
 Select the boxes corresponding to the target platforms and MSVC version that you need to compile Spectre-mitigated code for, and click **Modify** to begin the install.

 ## See also
 * [Getting a HolographicSpace](getting-a-holographicspace.md)